 Rory woke on a cold metal floor with a powerful pounding in his head, the kind that made him believe he'd spent the previous night binge drinking down at the pub.
 Not a hundred percent sure that he hadn't done exactly that Rory experimented with opening his eyes.
 He was grateful that the lighting was dim.
 Still disoriented Rory turned his head to either side slowly to look around.

 "Amy?"
 Rory whispered.
 "Amy?"

 Amy's weak voice lead Rory to think that she was in a similar state to the one he was currently suffering from.
 Forcing himself to sit up he found Amy laying a few feet away.
 He crawled over to her and helped her sit up.
-She groaned pitifully and looked around.
+She groaned pitifully and looked around in confusion.
 They were in a metal corridor of what looked to be an older spaceship of indeterminate origin.

 "We have to find the Doctor."
 Amy said instantly.

 "Yeah, right, also, I'm okay...how are you?"
 Rory asked in a hurt tone.

 "Don't be like that."
 Amy shoved Rory's shoulder.
 "I know you're okay, Stupid, I can see you.
 But when I wake up on a spaceship with a blazing headache and the last thing I remember is being in bed on Earth, finding the Doctor becomes my 'first order of business'."